CONSERVATIVE DENTISTRY

 c) ENAMEL AND DENTINE

-The resistance of the enamel and dentin of a tooth are also herditary characteristics, but they can be improved by the action of fluorine taken in general with the fluoroprophylaxis of childhood.
-However, there are basic teeth that undoubtedly have a greater resistance to the action of caries than others.
+The resistance of the enamel and dentin of a tooth are also inherited characteristics, but they can be improved by the action of fluorine taken in general with the fluoroprophylaxis in childhood.
+However, there are teeth that undoubtedly have a bigger resistance to the action of caries than others.

 Since plaque bacteria feed on sugars and carbohydrates, a diet excessively rich in these substances favors the formation of cavities.
 The intake of fibers (in particular vegetable fibers) can, on the contrary, help cleanse the teeth by rubbing the tooth surfaces.
-The type of diet recommended for prevention is therefore balanced and rich in fiber - which, among other things, is true in many other medical situations, but in general as a rule of good health.
+The type of diet recommended for prevention is therefore balanced and rich in fiber - which, among other things, is good for many other medical situations, and in general as a rule of good health.

 DENTAL FILLING

-Conservative dentistry deals with repairing the damage caused by caries, removing the caries itself and replacing the part of the lost tooth with a material called "filling".
+Conservative dentistry deals with repairing the damage caused by caries, removing the cavity itself and replacing the lost tooth with a material called "filling".

-In a certain sense, therefore, from caries it is not "healed" because the lost enamel and dentin cannot be regenerated and the tooth never returns to the way it was before.
+In a certain sense, the patient is not "healed" from caries, because the lost enamel and dentin cannot be regenerated and the tooth never returns as it was before.

-the materials and modern filling techniques, however, allow a reliable repair and a restoration of function practically perfect original.
+The materials and modern filling techniques, however, allow a reliable repair and a restoration of function practically similar to the original.

 Anesthesia